Indian Gardens, Arizona

 Indian Gardens is a populated place situated on the east side of Oak Creek Canyon, in Coconino County, Arizona, United States, north of Sedona.
 It has an estimated elevation of 4603 ft above sea level.

 History

 The first white settler in Sedona, John James Thompson, settled at Indian Gardens in 1876.
 Thompson called the place Indian Gardens because natives grew corn and squash on the site.

+Located on State Route 89A, Indian Gardens Cafe and Market, established in 1940, is the oldest continually operated general store in the Sedona area.

 In 1965, residents living along the east side of Oak Creek started the Indian Gardens Improvement Association to deal with local issues, most specifically the rebuilding of a washed-out bridge which cut off access to property owners.